-- a.
-If the attorney general, or a designee, for the purposes of this section, has reason to believe that any person may be in possession, custody, or control of any documentary material or information relevant to a false claims law investigation, the attorney general, or a designee, may, before commencing a civil proceeding under section 685.3, subsection 1, or other false claims law, or making an election under section 685.3, subsection 2, issue in writing and cause to be served upon such person, a civil investigative demand requiring any of the following of such person: - (1) To produce such documentary material for inspection and copying. - (2) To answer in writing, written interrogatories with respect to such documentary material or information. - (3) To give oral testimony concerning such documentary material or information. - (4) To furnish any combination of such material, answers, or testimony. - b.
-The attorney general may delegate the authority to issue civil investigative demands under this subsection.
-If a civil investigative demand is an express demand for any product of discovery, the attorney general, a deputy attorney general, or an assistant attorney general shall cause to be served, in any manner authorized by this section, a copy of such demand upon the person from whom the discovery was obtained and shall notify the person to whom such demand is issued of the date on which such copy was served.
-Any information obtained by the attorney general or a designee of the attorney general under this section may be shared with any qui tam plaintiff if the attorney general or designee determines it is necessary as part of any false claims law investigation.
+- (A) to produce such documentary material for inspection and copying, - (B) to answer in writing written interrogatories with respect to such documentary material or information, - (C) to give oral testimony concerning such documentary material or information, or - (D) to furnish any combination of such material, answers, or testimony.

+The Attorney General may delegate the authority to issue civil investigative demands under this subsection.
+Whenever a civil investigative demand is an express demand for any product of discovery, the Attorney General, the Deputy Attorney General, or an Assistant Attorney General shall cause to be served, in any manner authorized by this section, a copy of such demand upon the person from whom the discovery was obtained and shall notify the person to whom such demand is issued of the date on which such copy was served.
+Any information obtained by the Attorney General or a designee of the Attorney General under this section may be shared with any qui tam relator if the Attorney General or designee determine it is necessary as part of any false claims act investigation.

-2. Contents and deadlines.
+(2) Contents and deadlines.--